 The study of organizational development explores how companies must adapt to ever-changing internal and external environments in order to thrive in today's economy.
 Change strategies and intervention processes will be studied so students can apply practical solutions to various organizational challenges in case histories and their own workplaces.
 Leadership and teamwork will also be explored in the context of organizational development.

-Students will learn how to use mathematics, statistics, and various computer packages to solve common business problems.
+Students will work with case studies to learn how to use mathematics, statistics & various computer packages to solve common business problems.

 This culmination experience will enable students to select individualized activities that demonstrate their practical managerial skills in the workplace.

 This course focuses upon servant leadership, equipping and empowering others for leadership, and leading as a change agent.
 Though the leadership principles in this course are based upon Scripture, they are all applicable to a variety of contexts in the workplace.

 Just a few individuals who will challenge you to learn:

 Diploma in Christian Education, Moody Bible Institute; B.S. in Behavioral Science, Grace College; M.A. in Biblical Counseling, Grace Theological Seminary; M.A. in Organizational Communication, with emphasis in training and development, Ball State University; PhD candidate in Higher Education, Azusa Pacific University

 Allyn Decker is the Director of the OrthoWorx Center of Excellence at Grace College and is program director for the Orthopaedic Regulatory and Clinical Affairs graduate program and the program for higher education in Medical Device Quality Management.
 Allyn is also the moderator for the Kosciusko Leadership Academy.
 In 1996, as chair of the Grace College Communication Department, Prof. Decker was the recipient of the Alva J. McClain Outstanding Teacher award, which is awarded to one Grace College faculty member each year.